Gavà Mines: Mine 84

 After exhaustion and a long period of abandonment, the mine was reused as a burial site.
 Two individuals were buried in at the end of gallery 3a, in distinct epochs, with many grave offerings.
 The entrance of gallery 3a, and gallery 1 right after the second access well, were closed off with limestone slabs 50–100 cm wide, blocks of stone 20–30 cm wide, and soil.
 The closures appear to have been intended to be temporary, presumably to allow additional burials at a later time.
 Access well 1 was blocked in a similar way, but more substantially.
 Radiocarbon dating of materials in the mine is ambiguous and gives two likely dates, 3900 and 3750 BC (with uncertainty of a few decades).
 Either way, the exploitation of the mine and both burials seem to have occurred within the space of a few decades.

 The skeletal remains were highly fragmented, with natural and human-inflicted fractures.
 They had been deposited on the floor of the mine, without interment, and have been affected by animals (worms and rodents) and water that leaked into the mine.
 The bone fragments of individual 1, a mature adult man, where scattered over a couple of meters; they seem to have been pushed out of room r1 to clear the place for burial of individual 2, a taller but more gracile mature woman.
 The few teeth that were preserved had their crowns completely worn off, indicating an abrasive diet or their use as tools.
 The bones of the face of both individuals were missing, and there is evidence that the face of individual 1 was cut away from the skull at the time of death.
 His skull also shows apparent marks of two fully healed blows.
 The bones of individual 2 show signs of heavy labor, especially of the right arm, and of carrying heavy loads on the head.
 The offerings found with the two burials included two ceramic urns, a rectangular ceramics bowl, bone tools, an ox bone, a Glycymeris shell, flint blades, and some boar tusks.
-Some ceramics fragments were also fould mixed in the soil used to seal off the burial.
+Some ceramics fragments were also found mixed in the soil used to seal off the burial.